mtxr/vscode-sqltools/docs/Connections/OracleDB.md

 ```
 to `settings.json`.

-NOTE: You must have installed support for `plsql` langugage files.
+NOTE: You must have installed support for `plsql` language files.